Introduction

 Feats

-My Warlock Handbook details advice for warlock feats in general, but a selection of feats which many hexblades enjoy are presented below.
+Our Warlock Handbook details advice for warlock feats in general, but a selection of feats which many Hexblades enjoy are presented below.

 • Crossbow ExpertPHB: Hexblades can abolutely make Crossbow Expert work.
 Hex and Hexblade’s Curse both benefit greatly from additional attacks, and even Eldritch Blast+Agonizing Blast can’t keep up with Crossbow Expert, especially once you add Lifedrinker.
 However, this requires your Bonus Action for two rounds to set up, and in that time other warlocks are happily doing other things which don’t require resources that need a short rest to recharge.
 Since combats generally last around three rounds, in most cases you can except to get your combo set up and start using the Bonus Action attack from Crossbow Expert an average of once per encounter.